rifat3165/Task-Web-Scraping-for-NLP/README.md

 Extra Credit 1:
 Add a new column name poem content in the dataframe.
 For a given poet, this column will contain the entire poem as a string.

 Extra Credit 2:
-Remove comma, bangla dari (,|) if they appear in the text or extracted data Remove semi-colon, exclamatory mark(;!) if they appear in the extracted data Remove dash of various types (-) if they appear in the extracted data Remove unicode characters if they appear in the extracted data
+1- Remove comma, bangla dari (,|) if they appear in the text or extracted data.
+2- Remove semi-colon, exclamatory mark(;!) if they appear in the extracted data.
+3- Remove dash of various types (-) if they appear in the extracted data.
+4- Remove unicode characters if they appear in the extracted data.